CaptainCore/captaincore-manager/README.txt

 * New: Account method `calculate_usage`
 * New: Select sites that are currently filtered for bulk actions
 * Tweak: Upgraded Vuetify to v2.3.0
 * Tweak: Consistency improvements to interface.
 Domains section now behaves similar to the sites section.
-Expand content and removed unnessary borders.
+Expand content and removed unnecessary borders.
 * Tweak: Moved bulk tools, task activity and filters to console
 * Tweak: Fix site storage bug